 Collaborative workforces have been proven to be more productive than those which focus solely on individual work.
-If your business has yet to take the leap, how do you know when it’s the right time, or if your employees would perform better when working in teams?
+If your business has yet to leap, how do you know when it’s the right time, or if your employees would perform better when working in teams?

-Do your employees wander the office, disengaged from their work and the environment?
+Do your employees wander the office, disengaged from their work, and the environment?

 Do you overhear the sounds of ringing phones more than you do actual conversation?

 If so, and if you want to make a difference not only in the productivity of your floor and the overall morale of your workforce, it might be time to make a switch.
-Here are five easy tips to follow to get your started:
+Here are five easy tips to follow to get you started:

 1. Open Floorplans

 While the debate continues to rage on about whether or not open, cubicle-less floorplans are making or breaking the business community, one thing is true: it depends on your employees.

 If they crave interaction and an open area for brainstorming, communication, and the overall energy that an open floor plan offers, then, by all means, ignore the naysayers and implement it.

 For the most part, humans are sociable creatures and enjoy being near another human when possible.
 And while this setup might not work for everyone, including those people whose jobs require intense concentration like computers programmers or web coders, should your business have any needs in terms of creativity, invention, engineering, a place where multiple ideas bring more success, then an open floor plan might just be exactly what you’ve been looking for.